jrs-innovation-center/CODEcampAS/README.md

 ## Hyperdev

 Hyperdev is a free online development platform that is lightweight and enables collaborative environments online, so you can let your students watch you code as an instructor and they can invite you to their project and let you review code, simply by sharing links.
-One requirement is a Github account, if you do not want the kids to create their own Github account, you can use the one provided at the workshop.
+One requirement is a GitHub account.
+If you do not want the kids to create their own GitHub account, you can use the one provided at the workshop.

 ** Ask a CodeCampAS Instructor